| Calendar

 privately for two hours before their foreign and defense ministers and

 other officials joined them for formal talks.
+Afterward, Jiang and Putin said

 their talks cemented already strong ties.
 Putin invited Jiang to visit

 Moscow next year.
+The

 common stance was a reminder of the 1950s, when Mao Tse-tung's regime was